OpenSDN-io/docs/opensdn-feature-architecture-guide/ceilometer-configuring.rst

    empty.
 You also need to source the ``/etc/contrail/openstackrc`` file when executing the command.

-Tungsten Fabric Ceilometer plugin
+OpenSDN Ceilometer plugin
 ---------------------------------

-The Tungsten Fabric Ceilometer plugin adds the capability to meter the traffic statistics of floating IP addresses in Ceilometer.
+The OpenSDN Ceilometer plugin adds the capability to meter the traffic statistics of floating IP addresses in Ceilometer.
 The following meters for each floating IP resource are added by the plugin in Ceilometer.
 ::